JuliaDiff/ForwardDiff.jl/README.md

 #### Chunk-based calculation modes

-If the dimensions you're working in are very large, ForwardDiff supports calculation of gradients/Jacobians/etc. by "chunks" of the input vector rather than performing the entire computation at once.
+If the dimensions you're working in are very large, ForwardDiff supports calculation of gradients/Jacobians/etc. by "chunks" of the input vector rather than over the entire input vector at once.
 This mode is triggered by use of the `chunk_size` keyword argument, like so:

 ```julia
 x = rand(1000000)